petzku/Aegisub-Scripts/README.md

 Typically, you would want the lines to be frame-by-frame, but the script doesn't actually enforce this at all.
 The positions before shaking don't have to be aligned either.
 So you could split the frames to match a lower-framerate animation, or run the script on an already-motiontracked sign.

+### Smart Quotify

+Changes your "straight quotes" into “smart ones”.
+Logic is kind of rudimentary for now, and prone to breaking on less trivial cases.
+This is, unfortunately, not a possible task to do reliably without NLP, which is extremely outside the scope of a small Aegisub script.
+If you want a more robust tool for this, https://github.com/jpenney/smartass might be better.
+This was rather meant as a proof of concept than something that really sees use... but that might change.
+Who knows.

 ### Snapper

 Hotkeyable macros to snap the current line's start time to the previous keyframe, and end time to the next keyframe.
 Both runnable individually.
 If the start/end time is already on a keyframe, nothing will change.